 As digital capabilities continue to increase the possibilities for small businesses, one feature stands out.
-Online ordering systems are taking the world by storm, especially in recent years — and they don’t show any signs of slowing down.
+Restaurant online ordering software are taking the world by storm, especially in recent years — and they don’t show any signs of slowing down.
 Growth research estimates the value of this industry at $111.32 billion, and it is expected to reach $154.34 billion by 2023.

 For the consumer, online orders eliminate the need to leave the house, or it ensures that their order will be ready in the five minutes they have to stop by on their lunch break.
 Online options boast convenience in a fast-paced world, and consumers will frequently choose restaurants at which they can order online over ones they have to go in for.
 So what does all this mean for small restaurants, including specialty shops like cafes and bakeries, that want to start taking online orders?

 Is it Time for My Restaurant to Provide Online Ordering?